 Some firms focus on local partnerships to ensure that the training and employment opportunities are grounded in specific contexts.
 This could be urban versus rural settings, or the level of digital literacy currently common amongst trainees.
 The firms build out partnerships with different local CBOs, government agencies and educational institutions to identify both needs and opportunities for young women.
-For instance, Google's Women Will program operates in five countries.
+For instance, Google's Womenwill program operates globally.
 Partnership and buy in with the Government is key to establishing its entrepreneurship program.
 Each country program is unique and is executed in partnership with the Government and in line with the Government's entrepreneurship strategy.
 They also work with the private sector in the country and partner with external organizations to create training content when they don't have inhouse expertise on the topic.